Best Types of Exercise to Reach Your Goals

 However, having muscle is never an excuse to eat whatever you want.
 I recommend healthy diets (indulging in a cheat meal about once a week) no matter who you are.

-Lastly, lean muscle just looks good-which can help with one’s self esteem, self image, and mental health.
+Lastly, the lean muscle just looks good-which can help with one’s self-esteem, self-image, and mental health.

 What Are Body Weight Exercises?

 Bodyweight exercise is any movement that uses your own body weight without other types of equipment.